-Taking place in the Hindu month of Magh (February) Jaisalmer Desert Festival is set among the beautiful sand dunes of Thar desert.
-The aura of this event feels like a nice blend of something between romantic and pure.
+Taking place in the Hindu month of Magh (February) Jaisalmer Desert Festival is set among the beautiful sand dunes of the Thar desert.
+The aura of this event feels like a nice blend of something romantic and pure.

 This festival was mainly founded with a vision to introduce people, especially international tourists, to the Rajasthani culture.
 And it is perhaps owing to the Rajasthani culture’s fascinating traits that all the events see full attendance during these three days.
-In 2020, Desert Festival will take place around 7th February to 9th February.
+In 2023, Desert Festival will take place around February 14 to 16.

 The preparations for this event start a few days before.
-Musicians, dancers, and performers from all over Rajasthan can be seen arriving in colourful camel caravans which head to Jaisalmer.
+Musicians, dancers, and performers from all over Rajasthan can be seen arriving in colorful camel caravans which head to Jaisalmer.
 And with the arrival of these artists, a delightful series of various programs begin in and around Jaisalmer.

+When it comes to fun, then the Jaisalmer Desert Festival is truly an excellent mix of jugglery performances, folk dance forms, fire dances, and exciting contests like Mr. & Miss Desert.
 As this festival is all about the Rajasthani heritage, one can also discover various shopping options such as rugs, carvings on wood and stone, camel decorations and so much more.
 The evenings of this festival are essentially meant for music and dance which vibrate in desert drums and can be heard for miles.

 Jodhpur Aiport (JDH) is majorly a civil enclave airport operated upon by the Airport Authority of India.
 In 2017, the local government had signed an MOU with Indian Air Force regarding its expansion.
 Many airlines like Spicejet, Vistara, Air India, IndiGo operate to and fro providing good overall connectivity.